fetlife/help/07_tech-support/07_supported-browsers.md

 * Safari 8+
 * Edge 12+
 * Firefox 42+
-* Internet Explorer 11 (will be retired September 1st, 2021, read more about it [here](https://fetlife.com/groups/311/posts/17409706))
-* Android Browser 4.4+

 #### What if my current browser is not on the list above?